 The second type of fee is the carry, short for “carried interest”, which is the share of profits that will be paid to those managing the investment (including the lead investor).
 The fees typically range from anywhere between 6%-25%, depending on the platform used.

-We typically charge a one-time 2% setup fee and an upfront management fee of 0.6% per year, paid upfront for 5 years.
-Thus, investors will pay 5% of their investment sum for 5 years.
-Additionally, together with the lead investor, we usually charge a performance fee anywhere between 9% - 15%, depending on the structure and context of the deal.
-Please note that If the SPV's life extends beyond 5 years, a further 0.6% per year of invested capital will be charged annually.
+We typically charge the syndicate a one-time 2% setup fee and an annual management fee of either 0.6% of the total invested sum or S$3,000 to be shared proportionately among all participating angels (whichever is higher) per year, paid upfront for 5 years.
+Additionally, we will typically charge a performance fee of 12%, while exceptions could be made depending on the structure and context of the deal.
+Please note that If the SPV's life extends beyond 5 years, the annual fees for the following years will be charged to the investors accordingly.

 We find this model to be a lot more affordable than the typical fees of investing in a VC fund where it is the usual 2/20 model.
 (2% annual management fee + a 20% carry).